 Depreciation and amortization represent the depreciation charged on our fixed assets and intangible assets other than capitalized software.
-Depreciation expense is recorded on a straight-line method, based on an estimated useful life of five years for computer hardware and software, seven years for furniture and equipment and seven years for vehicles.
+Depreciation expense is recorded on a straight-line method, based on estimated useful lives of five years for computer hardware, seven years for furniture and equipment and seven years for vehicles.
 Leasehold improvements are depreciated over the lesser of the life of the lease term or the useful life of the improvements.
 Amortization expense consists of amortization recorded on acquisition-related intangible assets, excluding purchased software.
-Customer relationships are amortized on a straight-line basis over the term of the expected benefit and the respective amortization expense is included in technology and development expense.
-In accordance with U.S. GAAP, we do not amortize goodwill.
+Customer relationships are amortized on an accelerated basis, which coincides with the period of economic benefit we expect to receive.
+All other finite-lived intangibles are amortized on a straight-line basis over the term of the expected benefit.
+Purchased software and capitalized software development costs are amortized on a straight-line basis over the term of the expected benefit and the respective amortization expense is included in technology and development expense.
+In accordance with U.S. Generally Accepted Accounting Principles ("GAAP"), we do not amortize goodwill.